hyperledger-labs/pdo-contracts/inference-contract/README.md

 want the model server to be accessible only from the Guardian Service frontend.
 In our tests, we assume that the Guardian Service and the model server are hosted on the same machine.
-The token owner (in practice situated on a remote node) submits inference reqeust first to the token object, and gets back a capability package (see above for definition).
+The token owner (in practice situated on a remote node) submits inference request first to the token object, and gets back a capability package (see above for definition).
 As a second step, the token owner submits the capability package to the Guardian Service.
 The Guardian Service verifies the